ibbles/LearningUnreal/Texture Streaming.md

 The purpose of texture streaming is to maintain high visual quality while managing the available texture memory.
 Texture streaming is the act of dynamically loading and unloading [[Texture|Textures]] during runtime.
+Unreal Engine reserves a certain amount of memory for textures.
+This means that there is a texture budget which can be spent on loaded textures.
+The memory area where textures are stored is called the texture streaming pool.
+The size of the texture streaming pool is set with the `r.Streaming.PoolSize` [[Console Variable]], in MiB.
+`r.Streaming.PoolSize` should be set appropriately for your project and target platform.

 # Mip-Map Chain

-A [[Texture]] contains multiple [[LOD|LODs]], different versions of the same texture at different quality levels.
+A [[Texture]] contains multiple [[LOD|LODs]], different versions of the same texture at different quality levels (sizes).
 These are called mip levels, or a mip-map chain.
-Each level of the chain is half the size of the previous level, with the top level, level 0, being the source texture.
+Each level of the chain is half the size of the previous level in both dimension, with the top level, level 0, being the source texture.
-The mip-map chain is generated when the [[Texture]] is imported.
+The mip-map chain is generated (If possible, see power-of-two requirement below.) when the [[Texture]] is imported.
+The mip-map generation settings can be changed from [[Texture Editor]] > [[Details Panel]] > Level Of Detail > Mip Gen Settings.
+Here we can control of the smaller mip levels should be blurred or sharpened.

 Using a smaller mip level improves performance and reduces aliasing and shimmering if the on-screen texture is smaller than the source texture, i.e. when the texel-to-pixel ratio is large, i.e. when there is a large population of texels that map to the same screen pixel.
+In that case, neighboring pixels will sample vastly different texture data since there is a lot of detail.
+When using a higher mip level then we are sampling from a more suitable sized texture for the pixel size, and neighboring pixels will sample texels close to each other in the texture.
+Close to the a low mip-level is sampled and the farther away a rendered pixel is the higher mip-level it will sample from.

 Texture streaming ensure that we have the appropriate mip levels loaded in memory, instead of naively loading the entire texture.
+This is good for memory efficiency and performance, prevents hitching.
+Imagine an object being created in the distance and then moving closer and closer to the camera.
+If we did not use a mip-chain then we would need to load the entire texture all at once, for no reason and possibly causing a hitch.
+By only loading the smallest mip-level while the object is far away, and progressively loading larger and larger mips as they are needed we reduce both the memory bandwidth and memory size required.

+To conserve memory and improve performance we can limit or bias the mip-map look-up.
+By limiting a particular texture to, say, mip level 2 the level 1 and level 0 data will never be loaded, reducing memory usage and bandwidth requirements.
+A bias steps down the mip levels.
+For example, if the engine determines that mip level 1 would be suitable at a particular point in time a bias of 3 would make the streaming system load mip level 1 + 3 = 4 instead.

 Mip-map generation require that the source texture is a power-of-two size in each dimension.
+Rectangular textures are allowed.
 Textures that do not have any mip-maps will not be streamed.

+It is OK for UI textures to not have mip-maps, and thus not be power-of-two, since they are not viewed at a distance.

 Texture streaming is handled automatically by Unreal Engine.